HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 # ESP8266-HomeKit-Demo
 User part of the ESP8266-HomeKit foundation

-# content still needs to be updated after re-structure!

 Public Apple's HomeKit protocol code has been around for some time for more potent processors
 (notably [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS)).
 This is a rewrite for the ESP8266 for you to play with.
-This project uses [ESP8266_RTOS_SDK-V1.5.0](https://github.com/espressif/ESP8266_RTOS_SDK) and [WolfCrypt 3.9.8](https://github.com/wolfSSL/wolfssl/releases/tag/v3.9.8) to build the software on.

-For buid instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit/wiki).
+For buid instructions please refer to the [wiki](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo/wiki).

 # Demo